artesaos/defender/README.md

 ### 3. User Class

-On your User class, you need to make the user implement the interface 'Artesaos\Defender\Contracts\User' and add the trait `Artesaos\Defender\Traits\HasDefender` to enable the creation of permissions and roles:
+On your User class, add the trait `Artesaos\Defender\Traits\HasDefender` to enable the creation of permissions and roles:

 ```php
 <?php